deathworlders/online/content/book/deathworlders/chapter-43-scars-both-old-new.md

 Lewis looked at it, then grinned at her.
 “This is why I love you.”

 He didn’t say that very often.
 It was nice to hear and Lucy grinned back.
-“So... what’s that you’re making?”
+“So...what’s that you’re making?”

 He showed her.
 She proposed modifications, he queried material, she double-checked his math… Half a day slipped away in creative bliss.